Nickel electroplating: History

 Nickel electroplating was developed in the first half of the 19th century, with notable experiments made by Golding Bird (1837) and nickel nitrate patent by Joseph Shore (1840).
 The first practical recipe, an aqueous solution of nickel and ammonium sulfates, was invented by Böttger in 1843 and was in use for 70 years.
 The commercial success was achieved by Isaac Adams Jr., whose patent for a solution of nickel ammonium sulfate, while similar to Böttger's, had neutral pH that made the process easier to control.
 Adams enjoyed a near-monopoly in nickel plating from 1869 to 1886, when the consumption of nickel for plating reached 135 tons.
 In the US, Remington tried to use the nickel ammonium chloride solution (1868), in the process establishing the anode construction in the form of a platinum basket filled with nickel pieces, Edward Weston initiated the use of boric acid (patent issued in 1878), Bancroft figured out the role of chlorides in dissolving the anode (1906).
 Finally, Oliver P. Watts in 1916 established the Watts bath, variations of which are still widely used for decorative plating, with sulfamate solutions challenging it in the engineering applications.
+In the early 1930s, German electrochemist Max Schlötter developed the first practical bright nickel bath.
+After discovering that using organic aromatic polysulfonates produced a dramatically improved finish, he filed a patent in the USA for bright nickel deposition in 1932 (US Patent 1972693).